celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 ## Accounts Configuration

 First, the validator account needs to authorize the attestation signer.
-With `celocli` connected a node that has the attestation signer unlocked, let's create a proof-of-posession:
+With `celocli` connected to a node that has the attestation signer unlocked, let's create a proof-of-posession:

 ```bash
 celocli account:proof-of-possession --signer $ATTESTATION_SIGNER_ADDRESS --account $CELO_VALIDATOR_ADDRESS